Twins & Twinning: Roni Horn’s ‘Things That Happen Again’

 Each of the four “pair object” configurations includes two truncated copper cones.[5]
 Each cone is 35 inches long, tapering from a 17 inch diameter on the larger face to 12 inches on the smaller, and, as suggested by the series title, each cone is doubled—or “happens again.”
 The individual paired identity—for “two rooms,” or for “near”—is relative to the cones’ position and determines the viewing situation created by each.[6]

-In addition to Pair Object VII (For a Here and a There) at the Chinati Foundation, I saw Pair Object VIII (For A This and A That) at an exhibition James Meyer curated for the National Gallery of Art in Washington D.C. last summer.
+Most recently, I saw Pair Object VIII (For A This and A That) in an exhibition James Meyer curated for the National Gallery of Art in Washington D.C. in 2022.
 The exhibition, titled The Double: Identity and Difference in Art Since 1900, was apparently the first of its kind, tracking the “double” through the visual art of mainly 20th century modernism.
 For Pair Object VIII (For A This and A That), Horn’s contribution, she displays the identical cones in the same gallery, but in opposing positions.
 One cone sits facing the viewer while the other looks away (fig. V).
 The viewer is meant to walk into the gallery and see two upright copper disks of different sizes.
 The disks comprise the small end of one cone and the large face of the other.
 By orchestrating the situation so that the cones initially face the viewer in different manners, Horn forces the viewer to see opposite forms—a “this” and a “that.”
 It is only by walking around the space that the viewer learns that the cones are clones of one another positioned head to toe.

 In the introductory text to the exhibition catalogue, Meyer defines doubling as a “visual grammar involving the combination of forms or motifs that appear like and unlike.”[7]
 He divides the work featured into four distinct categories: "Seeing Double," which involves repetition; "Reversal," which entails inverting or mirroring an image or form; "Dilemma," which presents absurd or impossible choices; and "the Divided and Doubled Self," which explores the concept of fragmented or mirrored identities, personae, ego, unlike doubles, and pairs.[8]
 While it seems like Meyer takes a holistic view, inviting multiple assessments of the topic, when it comes to doubled sculpture that is formally reductive—literal, minimalist, etc.—Meyer approaches “two” through the same methodologies used to talk about the singular and the serial work.[9]
 For example, the section of his introduction addressing Pair Object VIII (For A This and A That), amongst other literal objects, is titled “The Double is Infinite.”
 In it, Meyer writes about the double’s phenomenological “endless” quality, calling such endlessness the “only certain attribute” of a doubled form “apart from twoness.”[10]
 By discussing the infinite quality of a doubled form in the same manner critics such as Rosalind Krauss previously used to explain serial work, Meyer wrongly grounds the double in the language of Minimalism as it was understood in the 1960s and ‘70s.

 Meyer calls back to one of Krauss’s most important essays, Illusion and Allusion in Donald Judd (1966), in which she asserts that meaning in Judd’s sculpture is found through the embodied perception of the object in space.
-Writing about Judd’s Untitled (1965) wall relief, Krauss quotes French philosopher Maurice Merleau-Ponty’s phenomenology to say that an object, like Judd’s, exists only in a viewer’s changing perception: “it is given as the infinite sum of an indefinite series of perspectival views.”
-In each perspective, “the object is given, but in none [is it] given exhaustively”[11] (fig VI & VII).
-Krauss makes the case that the success of reductive sculpture lies in the viewers embodied orbit around the object.
+Writing about Judd’s Untitled (1965) wall relief, Krauss quotes French philosopher Maurice Merleau-Ponty’s ‘phenomenology of perception’ to say that an object, like Judd’s, exists only in a viewer’s changing perception: “it is given as the infinite sum of an indefinite series of perspectival views.”
+In each perspective, “the object is given, but in none [is it] given exhaustively”.
+[11] Krauss makes the case that the success of reductive sculpture lies in the viewers embodied orbit around the object (fig VI & VII).
 Meaning here is public and activated by the viewer.
-If there were only one cone, this might make sense, but since there are two, I am here contending that Horn’s objects also speak to each other.[12]
+If there were only one cone, one might prescribe a phenomenological reading, but since there are two cones, I contend that Horn’s objects also speak to each other.[12]

-Meyer’s dated emphasis on phenomenology and the “infinite,” relies on a methodology non-applicable to a fixed pair.
+Meyer’s emphasis on phenomenology and the “infinite” relies on a dated methodology inapplicable to a fixed pair.
 By wrongly prescribing a serial philosophy to Horn’s cones, Meyer misrepresents the import of the reductive double.
 While seriality and singularity in Minimalist production was meant to create an endless viewing experience, i.e. Judd’s “one thing after another,” Horn’s doubled Things That Happen Again challenges such a self-centered reading.
 Two poses questions of an ontological rather than phenomenological nature.

 Take, for example, artist Robert Morris’s first sculptural work, Two Columns—also featured in Meyer’s exhibition and mislabeled in the catalogue as “infinite” (fig. VIII).[13]
 In 1962, Morris performed Column (1961) at the Living Theatre in New York.
 The curtain opened, and a gray column stood alone on the stage, upright for three and a half minutes.[14]Then, the column fell parallel to the ground where it remained for another three-and-a-half minutes before the curtain closed (fig. IX & X).
 Over the course of the performance, a single column assumed two positions relative to the floor.
 (The first perpendicular and the second, parallel.)
 When Column was adapted for the Leo Castelli gallery in 1973, Morris constructed a second column to visually represent the distinct positions the single column had assumed in his performance the previous decade.
 He displayed two independent columns, side-by side, in their distinct positions (fig. XI).
 By doing so, he changed the work’s identity from Column to Two Columns.
 The result resembles identical twins in a gallery space rather than a single column moved from one position to the other.
 They are identical but in opposite positions like Horn’s Pair Object VIII (For A This and A That) in the same exhibition.